KelvinLinBU/NewsAIdProject/README.md

 **Effortless Sharing:** Once your custom article is crafted, sharing it is just a click away.
 NewsGen AI includes built-in functionality to seamlessly distribute your news across various platforms, making it easier than ever to keep your audience informed.

 # How do I start?
 It's very simple!
-First, clone this repository, and open this in your IDE of choice. **You will need a json file from us titled client_secret.json in the NewsAIdProject directory to start** Then, run the following commands in the terminal (Note, make sure you're in the NewsAId directory).
+First, clone this repository, and open this in your IDE of choice.
+**You will need a json file from us titled client_secret.json in the NewsAIdProject directory to start.**
+Then, run the following commands in the terminal (Note, make sure you're in the NewsAId directory).
 ```
 python3 packagesinstall.py
 ```